-SSA Minimum Standards for Affiliation
+SSA Minimum Standards for SSA Support

-Secular Student Alliance Affiliates & Political Activity
+Secular Student Alliance Groups & Political Activity